Van Buren, Maine

 Van Buren is a town on the Saint John River in Aroostook County, Maine, United States; located across from Saint-Leonard, New Brunswick, Canada.
 The population was 2,038 at the 2020 census.
 It is named after U.S. President Martin Van Buren.

 Geography

 According to the United States Census Bureau, the town has a total area of 34.86 sqmi, of which 33.78 sqmi is land and 1.08 sqmi is water.

 Van Buren is connected to Saint Leonard, New Brunswick, via the Saint Leonard-Van Buren Bridge.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Van Buren has a humid continental climate, abbreviated "Dfb" on climate maps.

-Schools
+Education

-Van Buren is part of the Maine School Administrative District No. 24 school system, which contains Van Buren District Elementary School and Van Buren District Secondary School.
+Van Buren is part of the Maine School Administrative District No. 24 school system, which contains two schools: Van Buren District Elementary School and Van Buren District Secondary School.